cjerzak/causalimages-software/README.md

 [**Heterogeneity Paper**](https://doi.org/10.7910/DVN/O8XOSF) |
 [**De-confounding Paper**](https://doi.org/10.7910/DVN/QLCSVR)

+_Note: A stable version of this package is housed at_ [`GitHub.com/AIandGlobalDevelopmentLab/causalimages-software`](https://github.com/AIandGlobalDevelopmentLab/causalimages-software)

 # What is `causalimages`?<a id="description"></a>

 Causal inference has entered a new stage where novel data sources are being integrated into the study of cause and effect.
 Image information is a particularly promising data stream in this context: it widely available and richly informative in social science and bio-medical contexts.